 When Should You Get Your Heart Monitored?
-7 Warning Signs You Shouldn't Ignore
+7 Warning Signs to Understand

 Racing heart, skipped beats, or chest discomfort?
-Learn when these symptoms warrant professional heart monitoring and how to get answers fast.
+Learn what these symptoms can mean and how extended monitoring helps connect them to an actual rhythm.

 Your heart beats over 100,000 times per day, and most of the time, you don't even notice it.
 But when something feels off—a racing heartbeat, skipped beats, or that fluttering sensation in your chest—it can be incredibly concerning.

 The challenge?
 A quick EKG at your doctor's office only captures a few seconds of data, and irregular heart rhythms are notoriously unpredictable.
-This is where extended heart monitoring becomes crucial.
+This is where extended heart monitoring becomes useful.

 1. Heart Palpitations That Keep Coming Back